-This rainbow power salad for chronic fatigue is designed to boost your energy, promote a healthy gut, reduce inflammation, raise your mood and fill you up!
-It’s packed with vitamins, minerals, amino acids, antioxidants, fiber and flavor to keep you feeling full without weighing you down.
+This rainbow power salad is designed to boost your energy, promote a healthy gut, reduce inflammation, raise your mood and fill you up!
+It’s packed with vitamins, minerals, amino acids, antioxidants, fiber, and flavor to keep you feeling full without weighing you down.

-As a person living with CFS, I know how hard it is to find the energy to simply make it through the day, and although there’s no food that can cure this condition, the foods I choose to eat can make things easier, or much, much harder.
+As a person living with CFS (Chronic Fatigue Syndrome), I know how hard it is to find the energy to simply make it through the day, and although there’s no food that can cure this condition, the foods I choose to eat can make things easier, or much, much harder.
 This is my go-to, power-up salad when I know I’ll need some wind in my sails to make it through the day, and make me feel a lot better.

 Not many people know that I’ve suffered with CFS for over 20 years.
 After all, I love throwing dinner parties, I love spending time making ornate recipes, and I also have a full-time job – all things that are very difficult for people with this condition.